-Our 2018 series will feature four of the proposed six amendments to the state Constitution.
-Once again, the debates will be moderated by Loretta Boniti from Spectrum News.
-Panelists will include elected officials and public policy leaders.
-The topics/locations proposed are as follows:
+Our 2018 series featured four of the proposed six amendments to the state Constitution.
+Once again, the debates were moderated by Loretta Boniti from Spectrum News.
+Panelists included elected officials and public policy leaders.
+The topics/locations were as follows:

 – September 25 in Salisbury at the Meroney Theatre – Change process to fill judiciary vacancies

 – October 3 in Washington at the Arts of the Pamlico’s Historic Turnage Theatre – Require voters to present a picture ID before voting

 – October 9 in Clayton at the Clayton Center – Increase legislative control over appointments to bipartisan elections and ethics board

 – October 16 Gastonia at the Gastonia Conference Center – Lower the constitutional cap on the state income tax rate from 10% to 7%